Ryan Bates

-Ryan William Bates (born February 14, 1997) is an American professional football Center for the Chicago Bears of the National Football League (NFL).
+Ryan William Bates (born February 14, 1997) is an American professional football center.
 He played college football for the Penn State Nittany Lions.

 Early life

 Bates and his sister Anna were two children born to Theresa Strocen-Bates and Norman Bates.
 Bates attended Archbishop Wood Catholic High School in Warminster Township, Pennsylvania.
-He played offensive tackle with the Archbishop Wood Vikings whom he helped win the 2013 PIAA Class AAA Championship finishing with a 13-2 record.
+He played offensive tackle with the Archbishop Wood Vikings whom he helped win the 2013 PIAA Class AAA Championship finishing with a 13–2 record.
 This earned him first team all-state selection honors for the 2013 season.
 Bates and the Vikings won the PIAA Class AAA Championship for a consecutive time during the 2014 season.
 He was also named to the First-team All-Philadelphia Catholic League in 2013 and 2014.
 In his junior season Bates was named the 2014 Pennsylvania Football News Lineman of the Year.
 Bates also earned Under Armour All-America Game selection honors during his senior season in 2015 while also serving as co-captain.
 Both 247Sports and Rivals.com rated Bates a four-star recruit.
 He received numerous recruitment offers from universities including Virginia, Temple, Rutgers, Pittsburgh, Ohio State, Miami, Maryland, Duke, Boston College, Auburn, Georgia Tech, Illinois, South Carolina and Penn State.